-Formerly known as Commercial Vehicle Information Systems and Networks, the HP-ITD grant provides financial assistance to integrate systems to improve accuracy, integrity, and verifiability of credentials.
+Formerly known as Commercial Vehicle Information Systems and Networks (CVISN), the HP-ITD grant provides financial assistance to integrate systems to improve accuracy, integrity, and verifiability of credentials.
 The program aims to improve efficiency through electronic screening of CMVs and enabling online application and issuance of credentials.
 Funds are provided to advance the technological capability and promote the deployment of intelligent transportation system applications.
 It includes real-time sharing of CMV safety data between FMCSA and CVISN states, online permitting, and electronic safety and credential screening of CMVs.

-Motor Carrier Safety Assistance Program - Basic and Incentive (MCSAP-B&I)
+Motor Carrier Safety Assistance Program - Basic (MCSAP-B)

-MCSAP Basic and Incentive is a coordinated and uniform program of inspections and enforcement activities related to intrastate and interstate commercial vehicles and drivers.
+MCSAP Basic is a coordinated and uniform program of inspections and enforcement activities related to intrastate and interstate commercial vehicles and drivers.
 This program allows for compliance checks of drivers and vehicles operating on public roadways.
 Coordinated efforts between state and industry helps reduce fatalities, injuries, property damage, and hazardous material incidents.
-This includes HP-ITD operations and maintenance and Performance and Registration Information Systems Management (PRISM) Program.
+Maintenance and operation costs related to data quality and information system such as Performance and Registration Information Systems Management (PRISM) Program.